karavanlarp/karavanlarp.github.io/eng/events/beginning.md

 * Monstering NPC - 8 euros.
 You can run around in the forest and ambush the players.
 * Sponsor ticket - min 30 euros. (if playing for a PC spot).
 With this ticket you can supply a player with less means for a spot at the event.

-Payment deadline for PCs is **August 28th**, for NPCs **September 4th**.
+Payment deadline is **September 4th**.
 We will not be returning the payment after the passing of the deadlines.

 If you want to pay in installments or later, please contact the gamemasters about it.